-If you want to create a normal business document, then you probably want to define a header, footer and body area in your template.
+If you're looking to create a standard business document, you'll likely want to define a header, footer, and body area in your template.

 When you first create a new template, then you only have one container in the page element.
 All of the design elements inside the page element are all only executed once, but if you want to define a header and/or a footer, that is to be included on all output pages, then you need to add a header and a footer section to the page.

-You can do that by right clicking on the page element and then select header and/or footer like below:
+You can accomplish this by right-clicking on the page element and selecting the header and/or footer options as shown below:

 Inside the header and the footer you can insert the contents, that should be repeated for all the output pages.
 The header and footer does however not need to be fixed.
 You can e.g. use conditions via either the if element or the select element to define one header/footer for the first page of a document and another header/footer for the rest of the document.